mbensmida/sphinx-poc/docs/Administration/Organization/Manage_Users.rst

 **Answers**

-    **Note**

-    Answers is provided as an add-on, so you need to install it first.
-    See `here <#eXoAddonsGuide.Answers>`__ for details.
+.. note:: Answers is provided as an add-on, so you need to install it first.
+See :ref:`here <#eXoAddonsGuide.Answers>` for details.

--  Their account will not be listed when someone sets the `category permissions <#eXoAddonsGuide.Answers.Moderator.ManagingCategories.AddingCategory>`__.
+-  Their account will not be listed when someone sets the :ref:`category permissions <#eXoAddonsGuide.Answers.Moderator.ManagingCategories.AddingCategory>`.

--  They will no longer receive emails from the `Watching feature <#eXoAddonsGuide.Answers.RegularUser.WatchingCategory>`__ of Answers.
+-  They will no longer receive emails from the :ref:`Watching feature <#eXoAddonsGuide.Answers.RegularUser.WatchingCategory>` of Answers.

-To suspend a user, switch Active ? button corresponding to this user to Yes.
+2. To suspend a user, switch **Active ?** button corresponding to this user to Yes.

-    **Note**

-    -  Users/groups permitted to access this application can suspend users.
+.. note:: -  Users/groups permitted to access this application can suspend users.
 By default, this permission is granted to the *platform/administrator* group.

 		  -  A user cannot suspend himself, one warning appears if he attempts to do this.

 		  -  The superuser *root* cannot be suspended.

-To re-activate a user, simply switch Active ? button corresponding to this user to No.
+3. To re-activate a user, simply switch Active ? button corresponding to this user to No.

-.. |image0| image:: images/common/administration_navigation.png
-.. |image1| image:: images/gatein/user_management_form.png
-.. |image2| image:: images/common/edit_icon.png
-.. |image3| image:: images/gatein/edit_account_info_tab.png
-.. |image4| image:: images/common/delete_icon.png
-.. |image5| image:: images/common/delete_icon.png
-.. |image6| image:: images/gatein/disabled_user_list.png